Internal Medicine Doctor Q&A

 At Internal Medicine and Family Practice, We have a team of experienced internists!
-Our Internal medicine doctors specialize in diagnosis, treatment, and prevention of disease.
+Our Internal medicine doctors Dr. Wael Mctabi, and Dr. Samiullah Choudry specialize in the diagnosis, treatment, and prevention of disease.
 Feel free to talk to our specialist today!
 Same day and walk-in appointments are available.
-Call or simply walk-in today.
-Visit us at 1719 Glenwood Ave Joliet, IL 60435.
+For more information, book an appointment online or contact us.
+We are located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents: